jeremyfelt/webconference-2014/talk.md

 A production environment always continues to produce.

-As a side note, I'm purposely leaving out staging at this point.
-Staging environments introduce additional complexities that are often very specific to an established workflow.
-I personally think that content can be staged in most production areas.
-That said, if you do need a staging area for QA, that should exist as part of the workflow and likely be as close to production as possible.

 ## Who are you?

 Ok.
 Now that we’ve laid some of the ground rules and definitions, let’s back up one more time.

-I'm guessing there are a variety of folks in the room.
-A bunch of developers.
-Some would identify as designers, content creators, managers, etc..

 We’re all here as part of the greater web community.
 We're interested in finding, creating, and playing the roles necessary to making and maintaining a future friendly web.
 Though this talk on managing the development environment is targeted at mainly developers who want to explore ways to expand workflow, the methods and lessons within very much apply to everyone.